milesgray/augtistic/README.md

 **AugTistic** is a repository that expands on the TensorFlow's [Keras Preprocessing layers](https://www.tensorflow.org/api_docs/python/tf/keras/layers/experimental/preprocessing) introduced in TensorFlow 2.3.0 under the `tf.keras.layers.experimental.preprocessing` namespace.
 This repository structure is based on TensorFlow Addons and the layers themselves are based on the 2.3.0 implementations of the `RandomContrast` Preprocessing layer, which is likely to change in future versions.
 As it is now, however, these layers will most likely continue to work as they are merely subclassed from the standard Keras `Layer` base class.

-These layers were made with the recent Vision-based Contrastive Learning trend in mind, in particular the instance discrimination strategy that is proving to be a core component to successful Contrastive pipelines.
+These layers were made with the recent Vision-based **Contrastive Learning** trend in mind, in particular the instance discrimination strategy that is proving to be a core component to successful contrastive pipelines.
 Of course, these layers can be used in any situation where the data augmentation should be built into a Model instead of external code - or if you just get fixated on the layer abstraction and need as much functionality as possible within it to avoid throwing a tantrum.

+Note: *This is currently in **BETA** status as all bugs are ironed out through usage*

 ## Available Augmentations